 KINE 463 is a required course for students studying under the Health Promotion and Exercise Science tracks, and involves 70-200 hours of practical, related experience over a ten week period at an approved agency.
 Students participate under the direct supervision of an approved on site coordinator.

 KINE 463 is NOT a requirement for ICS (Independent Course of Study) students, but may be highly recommended depending on professional goals.

 Prerequisites: Junior or Senior standing, minimum GPA of 2.0, successful completion of relevant concentration coursework and consent of fieldwork coordinator.

 Several local organizations and companies have provided Cal Poly Kinesiology students with valuable and exciting fieldwork opportunities in the past.
 Students are strongly advised to personally seek out companies, organizations, and sites that are of interest and/or directly relate to their career goals.

-All students must read and complete the Internship Manual and Application (pdf) before scheduling a mandatory meeting with Jenny Olmstead, the Kinesiology and Public Health Department Fieldwork Coordinator.
+All students must read and complete the Internship Manual and Application (pdf) before scheduling a mandatory meeting with Jennifer O'Brien, the Kinesiology and Public Health Department Fieldwork Coordinator.

 Summer Quarter: 1st week of Winter Quarter